Home > Blog > Translation > DeepL vs Google Translate: Which Is Better? Plus How to Use Them (2024)

 1. Install TranslatePress and Choose Languages

-To get started, install the TranslatePress plugin on your site – either the free version from WordPress.org or the premium version.
-If you plan to use DeepL, you’ll also want to enable the DeepL Automatic Translation add-on.
-You don’t need any add-ons to use Google Translate.
+To get started, install the TranslatePress plugin on your site – either the free version from WordPress.org (if you plan on using Google Translate) or the premium version (if you plan to use TranslatePress AI or DeepL).
+For DeepL you’ll also want to enable the DeepL Automatic Translation add-on.
+You don’t need any add-ons to use Google Translate or TranslatePress AI.

 Once you activate the plugin, go to Settings → TranslatePress in your WordPress dashboard to choose the languages that you want to use on your site: